EliaTarasoff/super-tabletop-rpg/rules.md

 1. Choose a role.
 1. Think up a cool backstory.
 1. Spend starting-exp between your species and role as feels appropriate.
+    1. You start with 50 exp.
+    1. Abilities for both (normal) species and roles cost 10 exp.
 1. Draw a nice portrait for yourself!

 ## Using Abilities